sounak-tm/auth-x/README.md

-# tm-auth
+# AuthX
-Python wrapper for Google Zanzibar's open source implementation of Spice DB
+Implementation of Google Zanzibar for TM Auth